gsanroma/gsanroma.github.io/_posts/2019-09-19-career-transition.md

 - what things make me angry
 - things that I do not like about my interpersonal skills

-It is recommendable to answer something to these questions, otherwise it may give the impression that you do not have enough baggage and have not been confronted with a variety of situations (hence, reinforcing the idea that academics are not well-rounded).
+It is recommendable to answer something to these questions, otherwise it may give the impression that you do not have enough baggage and have not been confronted with a variety of situations (hence, reinforcing that the academic stereotype applies to you).
 When answering it is recommendable to put them in a light that actually reflects something good for the company.
 For example, a classic: _tell me one thing that you do not like about yourself_.
 An example answer could be: _I am too impatient_.
 Then you follow by saying how you cannot wait for getting things done and blah blah blah...

 Lastly, prepare some questions to ask.
 I find it is a good opportunity to figure out the type of work you'd be doing and whether it aligns with your values and interests.